Every Job has its Story

-I know that not every company has an amazing mission like SpaceX, but every company does have some kind of mission; something they want to achieve, make their mark in the history.
-It doesn’t have to be big goal like getting the first human being on Mars, but every company has some goals they are trying to achieve, so emphasise what makes your organisation unique!
+I know that not every company has an amazing mission like SpaceX, but every company does have some kind of mission; something they want to achieve, and make their mark in history.
+It doesn’t have to be a big goal like getting the first human being on Mars, but every company has some goals they are trying to achieve, so emphasize what makes your organization unique!

 Write a summary of the job (Responsibilities and Requirements)

 Describe a day in your life, include what the job entails and list the key responsibilities.
 Talk about projects, problems that candidates need to overcome.
 Great candidates are looking for a challenge and a job in which they can learn something new and make an impact.

 When you are creating a list of requirements that you are expecting from candidate, you don’t have to address every skill under the sun.
 Focus on things that are important for you, keep in mind that more and more users are checking career opportunities on their mobile, and so keep it short.
 Create long and boring summary is easy, be brief and specific takes work!